Quinten/mini-web-game/README.md

 The inline `background` style of the `body` in `src/index.html`.
 This is also used to generate the `manifest.json`.

+Change `cacheName` in `src/sw.js` to something unique.
+This is used to cache the pwa files.

 ### Changing the icons

+Todo: update this section

 Use `src/icons.js` to change the applications pwa icons and favicons.
 This file uses the canvas api to create your icons.